How to Hide Wood Grain When Painting

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.

-How to Fill Wood Grain Before (or While) Painting
+How to Fill Wood Grain Before Painting

 Before you get any paint out, try filling in the wood grain.
 I seem to realize that I need to fill in the grain after I have a coat or two of paint on. *face palm*

 For an example of me going back to fill wood grain after painting, check out this homemade chalk paint dresser makeover.
+It works before or after you have paint on though.

 I like to use regular ole spackling to fill in the wood grain.